The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Beach walks, swimming, family holidays, dining

-Lamai offers one of Samui’s finest walking beaches, with a long stretch of white sand perfect for morning strolls.
-The beach maintains a more relaxed atmosphere than Chaweng while still providing excellent facilities and dining options.
+Lamai has one of Samui’s best walking beaches, with a long stretch of white sand for morning strolls.
+The beach maintains a more relaxed atmosphere than Chaweng while still providing good facilities and dining options.

-The water here is typically crystal clear and excellent for swimming, though visibility can decrease during wet season.
+The water here is usually clear and good for swimming, though visibility can decrease during the rainy season.
 Despite the beachfront cafes and bars, there’s always space for a quiet swim.
-Palm trees provide natural shade along the beach, and several excellent restaurants sit just steps from the sand.
+Palm trees provide natural shade along the beach, and several good restaurants sit just steps from the sand.

 Beachside massage services and plenty of space for relaxation make this an ideal spot for families, couples, or older solo travellers, while younger singles might prefer Chaweng’s livelier atmosphere.